News & Insights

 In North Carolina, mugshots are public records.

 In North Carolina, mugshots are public records.
-The North Carolina State Bureau of Investigation (SBI) is the central repository for criminal history information and maintains a database of all arrests made in the state.
-People can request copies of Mugshots from the SBI or from local law enforcement agencies.
+The North Carolina State Bureau of Investigation (SBI) is the central repository for criminal history information and maintains a database of all arrests.
+People can request copies of Mugshots from the SBI or local law enforcement agencies.
 There is no charge for this service.
-Mugshots are also available online from a number of private companies.
+Mugshots are also available online from several private companies.
 These companies typically charge a fee for access to their databases.

 The Fair Credit Reporting Act (FCRA) requires that consumer reporting agencies (CRAs) provide consumers with a copy of their report upon request.
-CRAs are required to provide a free copy of your report if you have been denied credit, employment, or insurance within the past 60 days on the basis of information in your report.
-If you have been arrested, you may request a copy of your mugshot from the arresting agency.
+CRAs must provide a free copy of your report if you have been denied credit, employment, or insurance within the past 60 days based on information in your report.
+You may request a copy of your mugshot from the arresting agency if you have been arrested.
 Mugshots are also available from the county jail where an offender is incarcerated.

-In some cases, Mugshots may be available online through the county sheriff’s office website.
+Sometimes, Mugshots may be available online through the county sheriff’s office website.
 Mugshots are photographs of people who have been arrested and are typically taken by police at the time of an arrest.
 They are considered public records and are often published by news organizations as part of their reporting on crime.
-Some states have laws that restrict access to Mugshots, while other states allow them to be freely distributed.
+Some states have laws restricting access to Mugshots, while others allow them to be freely distributed.
 In some cases, Mugshots may be expunged from public records if the person has been cleared of all charges related to their arrest.

 Mugshots are typically taken by law enforcement agencies when a person is arrested.

 Mugshots are typically taken by law enforcement agencies when a person is arrested.
-In North Carolina, mugshots are considered public records, which means they are accessible to the general public.
+In North Carolina, mugshots are considered public records, making them accessible to the general public.
 However, there are some exceptions to this rule.
 For example, if a person has been arrested but not convicted of a crime, their mugshot may not be available to the public.
-Additionally, certain types of Mugshots may be exempt from public disclosure, such as those taken for juveniles or for security purposes.
+Additionally, certain Mugshots, such as those taken for juveniles or security purposes, may be exempt from public disclosure.
 To obtain a mugshot in North Carolina, you can contact the arresting agency or search for it online.
-There are many websites that offer Mugshot search services, but keep in mind that not all of these sites are created equal.
+Many websites offer Mugshot search services but keep in mind that not all of these sites are created equal.
 Some sites may charge a fee to access Mugshots, while others may provide them for free.
-It’s also important to note that Mugshots are often taken as part of an arrest report, which is a public record.
-This means that Mugshots may contain other information about an individual’s criminal history.
+It’s also important to note that mugshots are often taken as part of an arrest report or a public record.
+Mugshots may contain other information about an individual’s criminal history.

 How can I find mugshots in North Carolina?

 Are Mugshots Public in North Carolina?
 Mugshots are public records in North Carolina.
-You can find mugshots by searching for the person’s name on the North Carolina public records website.
-Mugshots are usually taken when a person is arrested and may be used by law enforcement agencies to help identify the person.
-If you have been arrested, your mugshot may be used by companies that provide consumer reports, such as background checks.
+You can find mugshots by searching for the person’s name on the North Carolina Public Records website.
+Mugshots are usually taken when arrested and may be used by law enforcement agencies to help identify the person.
+If you have been arrested, companies that provide consumer reports, such as background checks, may use your mugshot.
 Mugshots may also be considered public records and may be accessible to the public through the North Carolina state bureau or county sheriff’s office.

 You can also find mugshots by searching for the person’s name on a criminal records website.

 If you know the name of the person you are looking for, you can try searching for their mugshot on a criminal records website.
-Oftentimes, these websites will have mugshots in their database.
-You can either do a general search of the website, or you can narrow your search by specifying the state in which you believe the person was arrested.
+Often, these websites have mugshots in their database.
+You can either do a general search of the website or narrow your search by specifying the state in which you believe the person was arrested.

 Are there any restrictions on who can access mugshots in North Carolina?

-Mugshots are public records in North Carolina and they are available to anyone who wants to access them.
-However, there are some restrictions on who can access them.
+Mugshots are public records in North Carolina, and anyone can access them.
+However, there are some restrictions.
 Only law enforcement agencies and companies that provide consumer reports can access mugshots.

 Yes, there are some restrictions on who can access mugshots in North Carolina.